 Innovative doctors are making radical new discoveries about the resilience of the ear and its vital role in our overall health.
-Dr Paul Yanick Jr is a world authority on the biochemical functioning of the ear.
-He describes the ear as a miraculous organ combining hydraulic and electro chemical energy systems which are far more complex than the latest space age computer devices.
-Dr. Alfred Tomatis, through fifty years of clinical research concluded that the ear serves not only as the organ of hearing and balance, but also plays a vital role in recharging and replenishing our brain’s energy.
+Dr. Paul Yanick Jr is a world authority on the biochemical functioning of the ear.
+He describes the ear as a miraculous organ combining hydraulic and electrochemical energy systems which are far more complex than the latest space age computer devices.
+Dr. Alfred Tomatis, through fifty years of clinical research, concluded that the ear serves not only as the organ of hearing and balance, but also plays a vital role in recharging and replenishing our brain’s energy.
 Through its connections with our cranial nerves, the ear interchanges with many other organs, serving as a telephone linkup system to other parts of the body.
 The ear cannot be looked at in isolation as it is part of our incredible biochemical complexity, a fragile and vital component, and one which often signals when there are problems in other areas.

 Another incorrect assumption is that if your parents also had a condition, it is genetic and therefore unavoidable.
 The first lesson of scientific reasoning is that just because two events occur in sequence does not mean that one caused the other.
 They may both be caused by a third external factor.
-Most diseases attributed to genetics today are in fact due to bad life style and dietary factors repeated by each generation.
-Genetic weaknesses may predispose a person to a condition, but the manifestation of the condition can as often as not be prevented by a change in behaviour.
+Most diseases attributed to genetics today are in fact due to bad lifestyle and dietary factors repeated by each generation.
+Genetic weaknesses may predispose a person to a condition, but the manifestation of the condition can as often as not be prevented by a change in behavior.

 The ear needs nutrients

-The ear is often referred to as the most energy hungry organ of the body.
+The ear is often referred to as the most energy-hungry organ of the body.
 All parts of the ear require high quantities of nutrients to function properly.
-Lined, as it is, with supersensitive receptor cells, delicate hydraulic systems and fluid chambers, it is a wonder of electrochemical and mechanical micro-engineering.
+Lined, as it is, with supersensitive receptor cells, delicate hydraulic systems, and fluid chambers, it is a wonder of electrochemical and mechanical micro-engineering.
 Only if the right chemicals and enzymes are present can the nerves successfully fire the signals at the precise millisecond intervals required to accurately transmit sound.

 All the chemical reactions of the cells require oxygen and rely on the tiny electron processors or energy generators called mitochondria.
 There are over 100,000 mitochondria in each cell of the body.
-For the required energy reactions to occur, a sequence of enzymes must pass electrons down from one mitochondrium to the next.
+For the required energy reactions to occur, a sequence of enzymes must pass electrons down from one mitochondrion to the next.
 This assembly line is called the electron transport chain or ETC. The energy result of this process is to produce changes in electrons so that glucose molecules are converted into high energy compounds such as triphosphate or ATP.